Simple qudit ZX and ZH calculi, via integrals: Introduction

-Most treatments of the ZX-calculus~\cite{Backens-2015,PW-2016,BPW-2017,JPVW-2017,CK-2017,NW-2017,JPV-2017,NW-2018,Vilmart-2019-minimal,Vilmart-2019-ToffoliH,JPV-2019,Wang-2019,Wang-2019-semirings,dB-2020,Wang-2020,TYF-2021,Wang-2021,WYK-2022,JPV-2022,SH-2022,BC-2022} and the ZH-calculus~\cite{BK-2019,WW-2019,KWK-2019,dB-2020,BKMWW-2021,Roy-2022} are `scalar exact', in that diagram transformations preserve the exact meaning as an operator over $\C$, without glossing over normalisation factors.
-Such scalar factors are irrelevant for certain applications (\emph{e.g.},~the analysis of quantum circuits without measurement); but they are important when describing procedures which have probabilistic elements (\emph{e.g.},~postselection), or problems in which the numerical value of some coefficient is the subject of interest~\cite{LMW-2022}.
-To keep track of scalar factors, one might have to account for changes to the normalising factors with each rewrite, either explicitly or through \emph{scalar gadgets}: disconnected subdiagrams which obliquely denote normalising factors.
+Most treatments of these calculi \cite{Backens-2015,PW-2016,BPW-2017,JPVW-2017,CK-2017,NW-2017,JPV-2017,NW-2018,Vilmart-2019-minimal,Vilmart-2019-ToffoliH,JPV-2019,Wang-2019,Wang-2019-semirings,dB-2021,Wang-2020,TYF-2021,Wang-2021,WYK-2022,JPV-2022,SH-2022,BC-2022,BK-2019,WW-2019,KWK-2019,BKMWW-2021,Roy-2022} are `scalar exact', \emph{i.e.},~they are equational theories which do not introduce changes by scalar factors.
+Changes by scalar factors do not matter for some applications (\emph{e.g.},~testing equivalence of unitary transformations), but \emph{are} important for probabilistic processes (\emph{e.g.},~postselection) or to compute specific numerical values~\cite{LMW-2022}.
+But `scalar exact' treatments often involve the frequent accumulation or deletion of \emph{scalar gadgets}: disconnected sub-diagrams which obliquely denote normalisation factors.
+Presentations of these calculi which avoid such book-keeping, are simpler for both instruction and practical use.
+They may also allow a simple presentation of a unified rewrite system (a~`ZXH~calculus') incorporating the rules of each~\cite{dB-2021,EWCG-2022,EMW-2021}.

-It is of practical interest to consider what presentations of the ZX- or ZH-calculus avoid frequent changes to the scalar gadgets or normalising factors associated with the diagrams.
-An appropriate choice of presentation may also allow the two calculi to be combined into a single rewrite system (a~`ZXH~calculus') to transform diagrams using the rules of each~\cite{dB-2020,EWCG-2022,EMW-2021}, allowing the user to make use of the intuitions offered by both calculi.
-In previous work~\cite{dB-2020}, one of us addressed this issue of bookkeeping of scalars for ZX- and ZH-diagrams on qubits, by considering a carefully modified notational convention for these diagrams.
-The result, described as `well-tempered' versions of these calculi, are scalar exact but do not introduce modifications to the scalar factors for the most often-used rewrites.
-These well-tempered versions of the ZX- and ZH-calculi are also well-suited to work together, representing a convenient presentation of a ZXH~calculus.
-However, while the `well-tempered' notation was determined systematically and led to simpler rewrite rules, the notational convention itself (\emph{i.e.},~the meanings which are assigned to the simplest diagrams) is slightly unweildly.
-Furthermore, this analysis did not address the same issue of scalars which arises for versions of these calculi for qudits of dimension $D > 2$.
+In previous work~\cite{dB-2021}, one of us addressed this issue of bookkeeping of scalars for ZX- and ZH-diagrams on qubits through a carefully constructed semantic map.
+The result, described as `well-tempered' versions of these calculi, are scalar exact while avoiding the modifications of scalar gadgets for the most often-used rewrites.
+However, while the rewrite rules of this `well-tempered' notation are simple, the notational convention itself (\emph{i.e.},~the semantics of the generators of the calculi) is slightly unwieldly.
+Furthermore, it left open how to address similar issues with scalars for versions of these calculi on qudits of dimension $D > 2$.